Hazards and the Growing Need for Safety in Community Healthcare

 An angry patient with a community nurse, learn about community healthcare safety

-What hazards exist in home and community healthcare?
+Top hazards facing home and community healthcare workers

 To provide these increasingly complex community services, we must address the many safety issues and hazards these nurses face.
 According to a 2017 study from the Canadian Federation of Nurses Unions, “compared to other workers, nurses experienced far higher rates of serious violence,” finding that six in 10 members (61%) have had serious problems at work with at least one type of workplace violence in the previous 12 months.
 These are staggering figures, and while no official studies have been performed on community nursing and violence, experts have found that physical and verbal violence is significantly higher in the community than in a traditional hospital setting.